backupbrew/switchbrew/Switch System Flaws.md

 # List of Switch System Flaws

-There are currently no known NS exploits.
-(That being a Nintendo console wouldn't be delayed...)
+There are currently no public/known Switch System Flaws.

 ## Hardware